jwhite37/csc253Midterm/README.md

 } PyFunctionObject;
 ```

-Notice that here, func_global kicks in.
+Notice that here, `PyFunctionObject.func_global` kicks in.
 Function knows what the global is to some Code.
 Code itself
 does not need to worry about its globals.

 Frame is pretty much like the runtime representation of a Function.